Wilson, Jets' defense stun Allen, Bills in 20-17 victory

 Wilson finished 18 of 25 for 154 yards and a TD pass to James Robinson, who scored for the first time since being acquired last week from Jacksonville.
 Michael Carter had a 6-yard touchdown run.

 But the defense did its job against Allen, intercepting him twice and sacking him five times.
-Allen was 18 of 34 for 205 and the INTs by Gardner and Jordan Whitehead.
-He also ran for two touchdowns.
+Allen was 18 of 34 for 205 yards - held without a TD pass for the first time since Week 17 of last season against Atlanta - and the INTs by Gardner and Jordan Whitehead.

+Allen ran for 86 yards and two touchdowns, but the Bills fell to 0-2 against division opponents.

+''It's tough to win in this league when you're playing a good team and your quarterback plays like (crap),'' Allen said. ''Made some bad decisions tonight.
+Really cost our team.''

-Wilson and the Jets' offense were marching downfield on their opening drive of the second half when a SkyCam camera whirled out of control and delayed the play on the field for 12 minutes until a camera operator was able to corral it.
+Things took a strange turn when Wilson and the Jets' offense were marching downfield on their opening drive of the second half.
+A SkyCam camera whirled out of control and delayed the play on the field for 12 minutes until a camera operator was able to corral it.

 The sack gave Miller 122 1/2 for his career, surpassing Simeon Rice (122) for 20th place on the NFL's list.